 Market-moving trades by JPMorgan Chase & Co.
 (JPM) (JPM)’s chief investment office probably will force regulators to seek more detail on banks’ derivatives positions to help them distinguish risk management from speculation.

+Bruno Iksil, a London-based trader in the unit, has built derivatives positions linked to corporate credit that are so big he’s moved markets, according to hedge fund managers and dealers.
+While Joe Evangelisti, a bank spokesman, said yesterday that the trades are part of the firm’s hedging strategy, four market participants said they resemble proprietary bets, or wagers with the lender’s own money.
 Executives at New York-based JPMorgan, the biggest U.S. bank with $2.27 trillion of assets (JPM) at year-end, have opposed the so-called Volcker rule that seeks to prevent banks with federal backing from making speculative trades.
 Details on Iksil’s positions are too sparse for regulators to determine whether they should be permitted, said Frank Partnoy, a former derivatives trader who’s now a law and finance professor at the University of San Diego.

 “This could be an almost completely matched, hedged position, or it could be massively risky, and there’s just no way to tell without getting more complete disclosure,” Partnoy, author of “Infectious Greed: How Deceit and Risk Corrupted the Financial Markets” said in a phone interview.
 “I’m surprised that regulators don’t see this example and cry out for more disclosure and more information about these contracts.”